 Mobility refers to the active range of motion within a joint.
 Having a fuller range of motion does require more flexibility, but there are a lot of reasons why we prioritize being more mobile.

 If you want to see a good example of mobility?
 See how kids move — they can climb, squat with perfect form, and more.
 As we age, we sadly lose this natural ability due to lost strength and flexibility, but that doesn’t mean we can still work on it!

 Mobility can oftentimes be confused with flexibility, but they're not the same thing.

 Increased mobility has been shown to decrease the chance of injury.

-By including dynamic stretching (like lunges versus a static quad stretch), you’ll activate and strengthen the muscles that will help you support a fuller range of motion through your joints (like your hips).
+By including total body dynamic stretching (like lunges versus a static quad stretch), you’ll activate and strengthen the muscle groups that will help you support a fuller range of motion through your joints (like your hips).

 This becomes especially important when performing more explosive exercises that require jumping or reaching a certain depth.

 In your daily life, mobility is vital.
 Stiff joints with limited mobility may affect your posture (and the ability to keep good posture for extended periods of time) and as you get older, your joints will only require more support to keep and extend your mobility and range of motion.

 Remember, your muscles’ flexibility is only a benefit if they’re strong, too.